 The Daily Ant hosts a weekly series, Philosophy Phridays, in which real philosophers share their thoughts at the intersection of ants and philosophy.
-This is the fourteenth contribution in the series, submitted by Amber Carlson.
+This is the twenty-second contribution in the series, submitted by Chris Blake-Turner.

 Let me start by making sure I say at least one true thing in this post: ants and humans are very different.
 I’m going to use this platitude to explore a problem that arises when we try to make some of the most important decisions in our lives.
 In particular, it seems that we can’t rationally decide: to have children; to change careers; to go to college.